mstkachev/Sirius_project_optimization/README.md

-# On local methods for non-convex federative optimization
+# On local methods for non-convex federated optimization